-The IJB has a responsibility to set a breakeven budget each year and had set a budget of £313.7 million which was then revised during the year to £327.3 million.
-The Board planned to deliver savings of £4.1 million.
-Due to the pressures in 2019-20 the IJB overspent its budget and had to use £1.2 million of its risk fund (reserves) to break even.
-The Board decided not to replenish the risk fund to its opening balance of £2.5 million and plans to decide on the fund future during 2020-21.
+The IJB has a responsibility to set a breakeven budget each year and had set a budget of £330.3 million which was then revised during the year to £327.3 million.
+The Board planned to deliver savings of £5.7 million.
+During late 2020-21 the IJB received a significant amount of Scottish Government funding, in quarter 4, which added to the trading underspend of £5.2 million led to an overall underspend of £15.6 million.
+This contributed to an overall increase of earmarked reserves to £18.2 million (see detail page 7).